Event Causality Is Key to Computational Story Understanding: Introduction

-In this paper, we argue that causal structures --- story events and the causal relations among them --- offer crucial information for computational story understanding.
-Interestingly, merely adding the word ``causal'' to the ChatGPT prompt for story evaluation \citep{wang2023chatgpt} leads to a 1.4\% performance boost (\S \ref{sec:story_eval}).
-We propose a prompt-based method for reconstruct causal structures for free-form story text with ChatGPT, which has gained the rich commonsense knowledge from its training (\S \ref{sec:event_graph_prompt}).
-Experimentally, we find the proposed method performs comparably with and sometimes surpasses supervised models on the causal relation identification task of \citet{Mostafazadeh2020GLUCOSEGA}.
+In this paper, we argue that causal structures --- the story events and the causal relations among them --- offer crucial and operationalizable information for computational story understanding; we further propose an easy-to-use technique for extracting such relations by prompting large language models (LLMs).
+With few-shot in-context learning, we enable LLMs to reconstruct causal structures from open-domain, free-form story text.

+To verify the validity of the extracted causal structures, we first compare them against human-annotated causal relations of \citet{Mostafazadeh2020GLUCOSEGA} and \citet{wang-etal-2023-cola}, leveraging a diverse range of LLMs.
+Empirically, the proposed method performs comparably with and sometimes surpasses supervised state-of-the-art baselines.

-To further evaluate the value of the reconstructed causal story structures, we subject them to two more tests: story quality evaluation \cite{guan2021openmeva} and video-text alignment on story videos \cite{dogan2018neural}.
-Incorporating the extracted event causal structures into the models improves Kendall correlation by 5.7\% on story evaluation and Clip Accuarcy by 8.7\% on video-text alignment.
-The results indicate: (1) the causal story structures we identified offer substantial benefits in a range of story understanding tasks and (2) the proposed technique can generalize to different story types and lengths.
+However, even if the causal structures are correct, they may not be of value to story understanding.
+To examine the value of the causal structures, we conduct further tests on two downstream tasks: story quality evaluation \cite{guan2021openmeva} and story video-text alignment \cite{dogan2018neural,sun2022synopses}.
+In story quality evaluation, incorporating the extracted event causal structures improves Kendall's tau relatively by 6.4\%-15.6\%.
+In story video-text alignment, it improves clip accuracy by 4.1-10.9\% and sentence IoU by 4.2-13.5\%.

-Our contributions are as follows: \begin{itemize} \item We propose novel prompt-based technique for identifying event causal structures from free-form stories in diverse domains.
-We verify empirically the extracted event causal relations perform on par or better than some supervised methods.
+In summary, the experimental results indicate that (1) the simple prompting technique we propose can identify story causal relations with high accuracy, and (2) the identified story structures indeed benefit story understanding tasks.
+Since the identified structures coincide substantially with human-annotated causal relations, we argue the empirical evidence supports the thesis that automatically extracted event causality facilitates computational story understanding.
+Our contributions can be summarized as: \begin{itemize} \item We propose a simple prompt-based technique for identifying event causal structures from free-form stories in diverse domains.

+\item With the proposed technique, we set a new state of the art on the COPES event causality benchmark \cite{wang-etal-2023-cola}.

-\item To our best knowledge, this is the first work to harness ChatGPT in identifying causal story structures that offer demonstrable practical benefits in diverse downstream story understanding tasks.
-The identified causal structures lead to 5.7\% and 8.7\% performance gains on story quality evaluation and video-text alignment respectively.
+\item To our best knowledge, this is the first work to demonstrate the practical benefits of causal story structures in automated story understanding, leading to substantial improvements on two distinct tasks, the text-only story quality evaluation and the multimodal story video-text alignment. \end{itemize}